This post about safe decaffeinated coffee brands is sponsored by Women Online. All opinions are my own.

 People who are elderly or have heart problems often have to give up caffeine as well.

-And some people just don’t respond well physically to too much caffeine but love the flavor of coffee itself.
+And some people just don’t respond well physically to too much caffeine but love the flavor of the coffee itself.
 Rather than give up their favorite morning cup of coffee completely, they prefer to look for decaffeinated coffee brands instead.

 ✯Don’t want to miss the next post?✯